Vasco da Gama: Legacy

-The port city of Vasco da Gama in Goa is named after him, as is the crater Vasco da Gama on the Moon.
-There are three football clubs in Brazil (including Club de Regatas Vasco da Gama) and Vasco Sports Club in Goa that were also named after him.
-There exists a church in Kochi, Kerala called Vasco da Gama Church, and a private residence on the island of Saint Helena.
-The suburb of Vasco in Cape Town also honours him.
+The port city of Vasco da Gama, Goa is named after him, as is the crater Vasco da Gama on the Moon.
+There are three football clubs in Brazil (including CR Vasco da Gama) and Vasco SC in Goa that were named after him.
+There is a church in Kochi, Kerala called Vasco da Gama Church, and a private residence on the island of Saint Helena.
+The suburb of Vasco in Cape Town honours him.
+The Vasco da Gama Garden in Macau is named after him.

-A few places in Lisbon's Parque das Nações are named after the explorer, such as the Vasco da Gama Bridge, Vasco da Gama Tower and the Centro Comercial Vasco da Gama shopping centre.
-The Oceanário in the Parque das Nações has a mascot of a cartoon diver with the name of "Vasco", who is named after the explorer.

-Vasco da Gama was the only explorer on the final pool of Os Grandes Portugueses.
-Although the final shortlist featured other Age of Discovery related people, they were not actually explorers nor navigators for any matter.

-The Portuguese Navy has a class of frigates named after him.
-There are three Vasco da Gama class frigates in total, of which the first one also bears his name.

-The Portuguese government erected two navigational beacons, Dias Cross and da Gama Cross, to commemorate da Gama and Bartolomeu Dias who were the first modern European explorers to reach the Cape of Good Hope.
-When lined up, these crosses point to Whittle Rock, a large, permanently submerged shipping hazard in False Bay.

-South African musician Hugh Masekela recorded an anti-colonialist song entitled "Colonial Man", which contains the lyrics "Vasco da Gama was no friend of mine", and another song entitled "Vasco da Gama (The Sailor Man)".
-Both songs were included in his 1976 album Colonial Man.

 Vasco da Gama appears as an antagonist in the Indian film Urumi.
 The film, directed by Santosh Sivan, depicts atrocities and progression to establish the Portuguese empire by da Gama in India.

-In March 2016, archaeologists working off the coast of Oman identified a shipwreck believed to be that of the Esmeralda from da Gama's 1502–1503 fleet.
+In 2016, archaeologists working off the coast of Oman identified a shipwreck believed to be that of the Esmeralda from da Gama's 1502–03 fleet.
 The wreck was initially discovered in 1998.
-Later underwater excavations took place between 2013 and 2015 through a partnership between the Oman Ministry of Heritage and Culture and Blue Water Recoveries Ltd., a shipwreck recovery company.
+Underwater excavations took place between 2013 and 2015 through a partnership between the Oman Ministry of Heritage and Culture and Blue Water Recoveries Ltd., a shipwreck recovery company.
 The vessel was identified through such artifacts as a "Portuguese coin minted for trade with India (one of only two coins of this type known to exist) and stone cannonballs engraved with what appear to be the initials of Vincente Sodré, da Gama's maternal uncle and the commander of the Esmeralda."